tugascrown204/clean-code-commenter/CONTRIBUTING.md

 3. Make your changes and commit them.
 4. Push to your branch and submit a pull request.

+## Coding Standards
+When contributing, please adhere to the following coding standards:
+- Follow the project's style guide for code formatting.
+- Write clear and concise comments for complex logic.
+- Ensure code is properly tested before submission.

 ## Issues
 If you find a bug or have a feature request, please open an issue on the GitHub repository.